 If you’ve been to Paris more than once and are too cool for the Louvre, it’s time to graduate to the Paris Museum of Modern Art.
 You’ll find works by Matthew Barney, Maurizio Cattelan, Olafur Eliasson, Pierre Huyghe, Larry Clark, and more.

 This is an incredible collection of modern art located in the 4th arrondissement close to the Eiffel Tower.
 I’m sure a guided tour would greatly enhance your experience but you could also do this one on your own.

 The fountain is named after Russian-born composer Igor Stravinsky.
 Why name a fountain in Paris after a Russian composer?
 Stravinsky was one of the most notable, if not the most notable, composers of the 20th century.

 He spent at least 20 years of his life living in Paris and was first noticed on the international stage when performing three ballets in the City of Light.

 The fountain is strange, emotional, and sporadic.
-Full of color, happiness, joy, and again strangeness.
-It’s an incredible work of art and any great person would be proud to have it in their name.
+It’s full of color, happiness, joy, and again strangeness.
+Any great person would be proud to have this incredible work of art named for them.

-The fountain was sculpted by Jean Tinguely and Niki de Saint Phalle who wanted to make it feel abstractly similar to a circus of street performers.
-Wonderful.
+The fountain was sculpted by Jean Tinguely and Niki de Saint Phalle who wanted to make it feel abstract and similar to a circus of street performers.
+It’s wonderful!

 Address: Igor Stravinsky Square